Why is Gold valuable?

 Gold is rare, unlike many other metals.
 Currently, the total gold supply is over 200,000 tons.
 Gold is extremely difficult to find and mine.
 It takes an extreme amount of resources to mine gold.

 Gold also has the unique property of being one of the most durable metals in the world.
 It does not rust or tarnish.
 Gold can only corrode under very specific circumstances.
 The precious metal is chemically inert, which means that it is resistant enough to remain unchanged for thousands of years.

-You have a choice between the natural stability of gold and the honesty and intelligence of government officials.
-And with all due respect to those gentlemen, I advise you, as long as the capitalist system lasts, choose gold.
+You have the choice between the natural stability of gold and the honesty and intelligence of government officials.
+And with all due respect to these gentlemen, I advise you, as long as the capitalist system lasts, choose gold

 George Bernard Shaw, Irish playwright (1856-1950)

 Bitcoin has similar monetary properties to gold.
 It is not without reason that the cryptocurrency is referred to as digital gold or gold 2.0.
 These properties, which both assets possess, are discussed in more detail in the article What is a Medium of Exchange?.

 If you liked this content, make sure to share it with your friends.
 If you think there's something missing here, send us a quick message.